Leading S/4HANA UX – Launchpad-driven Authorizations – Part 2 – Configuring the Authorizations

-In part 1, we configured the Tile Catalog for the Fiori Launchpad that holds all the apps to be assigned to our business role.
+In part 1 Launchpad-driven Authorizations – Configuring the Launchpad, we configured the Tile Catalog for the Fiori Launchpad that holds all the apps to be assigned to our business role.
 In part 2, we use the Tile Catalog to derive the authorizations.

 Deriving the authorizations for our business role we break into the final 4 stages: